Postgraduate research admissions policy

 In the event that the University can no longer offer a place on a programme, due to closure or substantial changes to the programme, a full refund will be given.

-If applicants wish to request a refund they must complete and submit a refund form within two weeks of the original start date of the course.
-This form can be found here.
+If applicants wish to request a refund they must complete and submit the online form within two weeks of the original start date of the course, and upload supporting documents in the shared folder.

 Should any applicant be found to use fraudulent documents at the time of application or at the time of applying for entry clearance, no refund will be due.